 So now I’m parachuted again — this time into a school that fed in from several diverse junior highs, each with their own cliques.
 Cliques which I had no prayer of getting into.
 I did find a few outcasts to cluster with, but since I was busing to school, I really couldn’t hang out and get to know people (well, I thought I couldn’t — I probably could, but by this time, I wasn’t expecting anything to work out).
 And in 3 years at Jamaica, I was only mugged once, so it’s not ALL bad.
 Fortunately, I didn’t get to be valedictorian (I probably would’ve turned it down at this point).
 Unfortunately, I managed to fall up the stairs to the stage at St. John’s University Alumni Hall during graduation when I tripped over my robe while claiming a math award.
 So three graduations, three disasters.
 Gotta keep that perfect record.
 One pattern in my life was established here — within days of high school graduation, I was no longer in touch with any of my “friends”.
 Perhaps that’s related to the fact that my picture doesn’t appear in the 1980 Jamaica H.S. yearbook — when it was reviewed before publication, they basically forgot I existed.
 If it weren’t for one picture of the school newspaper staff, there would be no proof I ever attended the place.
 So no, I haven’t done reunions, either…

 Tangenting from the tangent: I get the sense my “pattern” comments don’t make much sense.
 The point I’m trying to make is that, more than for most people, my friendships are what I call “transactional”.
-They’re part of some kind of other interaction (either as a co-worker, fellow student or customer) and tend to end when the interaction ends.
+They’re part of some kind of other interaction (either as a co-worker, fellow student or customer) and tend to end when the interaction ends (I wrote a 2018 blog post about this).
 If I could ever figure out how I managed to lose touch with so many people so completely, I suspect I’d understand a lot more about my own life…

 I may have attended 10% of my freshman-year classes at Hofstra University.
 What happened was that I found the radio station (then WVHC-FM, now WRHU-FM).
 I fit in there — then, as ever, radio draws in the odd, the lost, and the misfits (and I say that proudly as one of them).
 But… I got so involved that I skipped classes to spend more time around the studios.
 Did you know that professors get really, really offended if you don’t go to classes?
 It reached the point that I walked into one final exam (I’d done the reading, but missed most of the class sessions) only to be told that I had two choices: take the exam and fail the course regardless, or take the signed withdrawal slip the professor was offering.
 I took the W. I’m not dumb, just misguided…